tdhock/tdhock.github.io/_posts/2026-06-11-exact-downsampling.md

 ## 10: 0.001 3884112  3888 3888000 1944000 1944000 5828112 1947888      0.001
 ```

-Above we can see that this method is accurate even for
+Above we can see that this method is accurate even for these arbitrary target proportions.

 ## Visualization